askossivi/devops-code-challenge/README.md

 # Dockerize both fronend and backend

+# Dockerize Backend
-- To dockerize the backend, I created a Dockerfile with its different layers including nodejs base image in the the backend folder, then I built and pushed a docker image tagged "devtraining/server-backend:v1.0.0" into a public docker hub registry called devtraining
+To dockerize the backend, I created a Dockerfile with its different layers including nodejs base image in the the backend folder, then I built and pushed a docker image tagged "devtraining/server-backend:v1.0.0" into a public docker hub registry called devtraining

     cd backend